Characters: Naruto - The Legendary Sannin

-- Badass Pacifist: Tsunade definitely has the power and combat skills to be Hokage but it is in her philosphy as a medical ninja that she not enter combat unless absolutely necessary lest someone tries to Shoot The Medic First.
-There's one exception to her rule: the medic can enter battle at will if she or he has mastered her Healing Factor technique.
-Something only she has succeeded into, so far.
+- Badass Pacifist: Tsunade definitely has the power and combat skills to be Hokage but it is in her philosophy as a medical ninja that she not enter combat unless absolutely necessary lest someone tries to Shoot The Medic First.
+There's one exception to her rule: the medic can enter battle at will if she or he has mastered her Healing Factor technique (something only she and Sakura have succeeded at, so far).

 - Bare-Fisted Monk: Her punches are enough to kill anything.
 That isn't an Edo Tensei, but even Madara was worried about being hit by that.